ParallaX07/PageDrop/README.md

   --notes "Windows Setup.exe for PageDrop X.Y.Z."
 ```

-Optionally attach a portable zip of `dist/pagedrop/` as `PageDrop-vX.Y.Z-windows-x64.zip` on the same release.
+You can also attach a portable zip of `dist/pagedrop/` as `PageDrop-vX.Y.Z-windows-x64.zip` on the same release.

 Before tagging a release, run the full suite plus the executable smoke test: